-- 3. The complainant has made following submissions: - That the complainant is a simple, law abiding and peace-loving person.
-The complainant had throughout acted as per the terms of the allotment, rules and regulations and the provisions laid down by land no illegality whatsoever has been committed by him in adhering to their contractual obligations. - II.
+- The complainants have submitted as under: - I. That the complainants are simple, law abiding and peace -loving person.
+The complainants have throughout acted as per the terms of the allotment, rules and regulations and the provisions laid down by land no illegality whatsoever has been committed by them in adhering to their contractual obligations. - II.
 That the respondent is a company incorporated under the Companies Act, 1956 having its registered office at the above-mentioned address and existing under the Companies Act, 2013.
 The respondent is comprised of several clever and shrewd types of persons. - III.
 That the respondent offered for sale units in a commercial complex known as 'Baani Centre Point' which claimed to comprise of commercial units, car parking spaces, recreational facilities, gardens etc. on a piece and parcel of land situated in Sector M1D, Gurugram, Haryana.
 The respondent also claimed that the DTCP, Haryana had granted license bearing no. 59 of 2009 on a land area of about 2.681 acres in Village Lakhnaula, Tehsil Manesar, Gurugram to its associates companies for development of a commercial colony in accordance with the provisions of the Haryana Development and Regulation of Urban Areas Act, 1975 and Rules made thereunder.